BinaryIgor/code-examples/metrics-and-logs-collector/README.md

 26755072
 ```

-Additionaly, all Prometheus alerts should be soon off, which you can see by clicking *Alerts* on the Prometheus UI.
-If you are curious, whole Prometheus config is available under `containers/prometheus/` directory.
+Additionally, all Prometheus alerts should be soon off, which you can see by clicking *Alerts* on the Prometheus UI.
+If you are curious, whole Prometheus config is available under `containers/prometheus` directory.

 At this point, we should also have access to logs.
 Some of the containers log messages only on start, so let's stop them by running:
 ```
 bash stop_all_containers.bash
 ```
-...from `containers/` directory.
-Then let's run again:
+from `containers` directory.
+Let's then run again:
 ```
 bash start_all_containers.bash
 ```